Navigating Food Allergies in Children

 When introducing new foods to a child with food allergies, do so one at a time and in a controlled environment where you can monitor for any adverse reactions.
 Start with small amounts of the new food and wait several days before introducing another, as this makes it easier to identify the cause of any allergic reactions.
 Always consult with your child’s healthcare provider or an allergist for personalized advice and guidelines.

-If your child has a food allergy, they might experience symptoms such as hives, vomiting, diarrhea, coughing, wheezing, or swelling around the mouth and throat shortly after eating the offending food.
+If your child has a food allergy, they might experience symptoms such as hives, vomiting, diarrhoea, coughing, wheezing, or swelling around the mouth and throat shortly after eating the offending food.
 These reactions can vary in severity and may not occur every time the food is consumed.
 It’s important to consult with a healthcare provider for an accurate diagnosis if you suspect a food allergy.

 Managing your child’s food allergies at school involves communicating clearly with the school staff about the specific allergies and providing them with an emergency action plan and any necessary medications, like epinephrine auto-injectors.
-It’s also important to educate your child on avoiding their allergens and recognizing symptoms of an allergic reaction.
+It’s also important to educate your child on avoiding their allergens and recognising symptoms of an allergic reaction.
 Many schools have policies in place to accommodate children with food allergies, so working closely with school administrators and teachers is crucial.

 The best ways to prevent food allergy reactions in children are to strictly avoid the foods they are allergic to and educate caregivers, teachers, and others about the child’s allergies.
 Reading food labels carefully to check for allergens and teaching your child to ask about ingredients when they are away from home are also key strategies.
 Additionally, having an emergency action plan and carrying prescribed medications, such as epinephrine auto-injectors, can be lifesaving in the event of accidental exposure.